AbIbukunOluwa/Mac_Changer/README.md

 The mac changer script works only in python 2
 Kindly ensure that you run the script in the location you placed it

+The script is designed to help you change your MAC address in the Linux

 example: